Alobal123/diplomka/README.md

 *   name - will be used as the name of the experiment used in log files.
 *   data - path to the dataset inside the container.
 Does not have to be changed.
 *   log_dir - path to the directory inside the container where logs and weights will be saved.
 Does not have to be changed.
 *   num_classes - number of classes in the dataset.
+(40 for ModelNet40 and 55 for ShapeNetCore)
 *   batch_size - size of the batch for training and testing neural networks.
-*   weights - if you want to test or finetune already trained network, this should be the number of this model.
-If you want to train from scratch, this should be -1\.
+*   weights - if you want to test or fine-tune already trained network, this should be the number of this model.
+If you want to train from scratch, this should be -1.
 *   snapshot_prefix - name of the file where weights will be saved.
 Number of training epoch when these weights are saved will be added to this.

 *   max_epoch - number of epochs to train for.
 One epoch means one pass through the training part of the dataset.